 We’ve learned that full-time RV living is sort of like living in a house – you always have something to fix or upgrade!

-Are you still looking for your home on wheel ?
+Pro Tip: Are you still looking for your home on wheels?
 Check out our article on how to find the best RV to live in full-time that fits your travel style.

-We bought a used Dodge Ram 3500 to tow our RV.
+We bought a used Dodge Ram 3500 to tow our DRV.
 Tom is a DIY guy, and liked the idea of being able to work on the Cummins engine himself.

 Model: Ram 3500, Dually